 Vitreoretinal Diseases and Surgery

-The fellow is directly involved in the education of medical students and ophthalmology residents and will work closely with them in the clinic, operating room, and in didactics.
-The fellow holds educational conferences every other week, moderates the Retina Journal clubs and participates in Grand Rounds.
-In clinic, the fellow works with Dr. Hainsworth and Dr. Elkeeb at the Mason Eye Institute seeing varied pathology that includes acquired adult and pediatric retinal diseases, hereditary retinal diseases, retinopathy of maturity and uveitis.
+In clinic, the fellow works with Dr. Elkeeb, Dr. Hainsworth, and Dr. Balendiran at the Mason Eye Institute and HSTVA seeing varied pathology that includes acquired adult and pediatric retinal diseases, hereditary retinal diseases, retinopathy of prematurity, posterior segment trauma, and uveitis.
 The fellow is also expected to learn and perform most clinic procedures.
-These include macular and peripheral laser photocoagulation, photodynamic therapy, cryopexy, pneumatic retinopexy and intravitreal injections.
-The fellow also has the unique opportunity to have autonomy during the fellow clinic at the Harry S. Truman Veterans Affairs medical center.
+These include macular and peripheral laser photocoagulation, photodynamic therapy, cryopexy, pneumatic retinopexy, and intravitreal injections.
+The fellow also has the unique opportunity to have autonomy during their continuity clinic one half-day per week, during which they care for their own patients with primarily posterior segment or uveitic conditions.
+In addition, the fellow may also assist residents with staffing patients in the Emergency Department and inpatient floors, and conducting procedures when need be.
+Weekly ROP rounds in our NICU are covered by the Retina service every other month, so the fellow will gain ample experience screening, diagnosing, and treating ROP.

-The fellowship is an extremely well rounded training opportunity with very friendly, family oriented faculty and staff located in a wonderful Midwestern college town.
+The fellowship is an extremely well-rounded training opportunity with very friendly, family-oriented faculty and staff, located in a wonderful Midwestern college town.

 Program facilities